amirtha5591/VPC-/README.md

 # Ex 4 Deployment and configuration of a Private Cloud in AWS

-## NAME:AMIRTHAVARSHINI.R.D
+## NAME: AMIRTHAVATRSHINI.R.D
 ## REG NO: 212223040013

-### Aim:
+## Aim:
 To set up of a Private Cloud in AWS.

-### Setting up of a private cloud in AWS:
+## Setting up of a private cloud in AWS:
 Setting up a private cloud within AWS, also known as a Virtual Private Cloud (VPC), involves creating a logically isolated virtual network that you can use to launch AWS resources.
 This provides you with full control over your virtual networking environment, including resource placement, connectivity, and security.
 Amazon Virtual Private Cloud (Amazon VPC) gives you full control over your virtual networking environment, including resource placement, connectivity, and security.
 Get started by setting up your VPC in the AWS service console.
 Next, add resources to it such as Amazon Elastic Compute Cloud (EC2) and Amazon Relational Database Service (RDS) instances.
 Finally, define how your VPCs communicate with each other across accounts, Availability Zones, or AWS Regions.

 ## Procedure:

-Plan Your VPC:
+### Plan Your VPC:
 ● Determine your needs:

-Define your use case, including application requirements, security needs, and compliance standards.
+### Define your use case, including application requirements, security needs, and compliance standards.

 ● Plan IP address ranges:

-Choose appropriate IP address ranges for your VPC and subnets to avoid conflicts.
+### Choose appropriate IP address ranges for your VPC and subnets to avoid conflicts.

 ● Select Availability Zones:

-Decide which Availability Zones (AZs) you'll use for your resources, considering redundancy and performance.
+### Decide which Availability Zones (AZs) you'll use for your resources, considering redundancy and performance.

 ● Plan internet connectivity:

-Determine if you need public internet access and how to configure it.
+### Determine if you need public internet access and how to configure it.

 ● Define security:

-Plan your security groups, network ACLs, and access controls to ensure a secure environment.
+### Plan your security groups, network ACLs, and access controls to ensure a secure environment.

-Create Your VPC:
+### Create Your VPC:
 • Sign in to AWS Management Console: Access the VPC console and navigate to the VPC dashboard.

 • Choose "Create VPC": Initiate the VPC creation process.